linux-kdevops/kdevops/docs/kernel-ci/kernel-ci-steady-state-goal.md

 To help increase confidence in our baseline we can increase the amount of systems available to run the same tests.
-Our confidence in our baseline then can be inreased by adding more systems to our test infrastructure.
+Our confidence in our baseline then can be increased by adding more systems to our test infrastructure.
 So for instance, one kernel-ci system may be running fstests for btrfs with a steady state goal of 100.
 Having two systems running the same test with the same steady state goal of 100 means that if the tests in these two systems are